LF-digitala-kanaler/LFDS/content/components/web/supportive-microinteractions/collapse.md

       ## How to use

       Collapse uses the built in collapse functionality from Bootstrap.
 You can use a link with the `href` attribute, or a button with the `data-target` attribute.
-In both cases, the `data-toggle="collapse"` is required.
+In both cases, the `data-bs-toggle="collapse"` is required.

       Your hidden container will need an ID that matches that `that-target` or `href,`

       ### Variants

       There is 2 different versions of collapse, one where the expanded area have a white background and one with grey background.